turi-mate/deepbirding/README.md

 This is a university project teamwork for the Deep Learning course.
 Our task is to take part in the Kaggle BirdCLEF 2023 competition, where we are creating and training a deep learning model that could identify and classify different kinds of bird's chirping.
 The initial dataset can be found in the official BirdCLEF description.

 ### How to run the pipeline:
-- To run the pipeline the `data_preprocessing.ipynb` for the dataset preprocessing, the `training.ipynb` for the dataloading and model training, and for the evaluation `evaluation.ipynb` Jupyter notebooks should be run separately.
+- To run the pipeline the `data_preprocessing.ipynb` for the dataset preprocessing,for the dataloading and model training the `training.ipynb`, and for the evaluation the `evaluation.ipynb`.
+The Jupyter notebooks should be run separately.

 ### How to train the models:
 - To train the model we firstly need to make sure that we have the `filtered_metadata.csv` and the `BirdCLEF2023` dataset in our root project folder.